baurst/rbrt/README.md

 ## Open Points
 - [ ] refactor TriangleMesh to be structure of arrays instead of Vec\<BasicTriangle\>, sharing a common material
 - [ ] find fix for: for TriangleMesh, currently only lambertian is supported, due to size of material not being known at compile time
+- [ ] Optimize: profiling with perf revealed a hotspot in triangle intersect_with_ray, find low hanging fruits there